There is no single criterion on which we base our admissions decisions. We make an overall assessment of:

 Personal Statement - evidence of interest in your subject beyond your school studies

 We may select things on your statement - especially 'supercurricular' academic interests and activities beyond your school curriculum - and discuss them with you at interview, This is often the only contribution your personal statement makes to your application to us.
 Please note:

-- these activities may include reading printed or electronic resources, or attending subject-related events or competitions
+- these activities may include reading printed or electronic resources (text, audio or video) or attending subject-related events or competitions

-- you should not feel you have to spend any money - reading web or library resources, or participating in school-based activities is fine
+- you should not feel you have to spend any money - accessing web or library resources, or participating in school-based activities is fine

 - you should interpret the phrase 'subject-related' very broadly - for example, applicants to any science/maths subject should feel free to mention activities in any science/maths subject

 Personal Statement - what about extracurricular activities?

 Extracurricular recreational activities are not considered by St Catharine's or Cambridge during your application.
-This is partly because they are not directly relevant to assessing your academic potential, and also candidates vary greatly in their access to various types of extracurricular activity.
+This is partly because they are not directly relevant to assessing your academic potential, and also candidates vary greatly in their access to extracurricular activities.
 However other universities probably will be interested in your extracurricular activities, so do include them in your UCAS application.

 Understandably, most of our applicants' school references are good - explaining how well they are performing at school, and that they are expected to do well at university.
 As a result, school references often do not form a large part of our selection process.
 However, if you or your school have faced any particular challenges, then this is a good place for this to be mentioned, and we will certainly take such information into account.